 Honestly, I'm thinking about making another batch tonight.

 Crock-Pot Chicken Breasts with Salsa, Black Beans & Green Chiles

 Adapted from Semi Homemade Mom

 Lean chicken breast, jarred salsa, black beans, roasted hatch green chiles and spices blend together in a crock-pot for a flavorful meal.
 This is unbelievably tasty and quick, not to mention healthy!
-Pair it with whole-grain brown rice, cauliflower rice or corn tortillas.
+Pair it with white or brown rice, cauliflower rice, or corn tortillas.
 Warning: highly addictive!
 Make extra, cause everyone will want seconds or thirds!

 Serves: 3-4 (probably more if you're not feeding ravenous post-workout folks)

-3 large boneless skinless pastured chicken breasts (or 4 regular sized)
+3 large boneless skinless chicken breasts (or 4 regular sized)

 1 1/2 cups of chunky salsa (I recommend fire roasted tomatillo salsa)

 1 can of hatch fire-roasted green chiles (4 oz)

 2 cups of homemade cooked beans (optional- I love black and pinto)